 Please visit our Board Membership web page to identify your existing representative.

 To stand for election you will either be an eligible Drainage Ratepayer, or you will be nominated by a landowner who pays Drainage Rates.
 Full details regarding qualification for membership and nominating candidates are included in the Land Drainage Act 1991, summarised on the nomination paper, which can be obtained from the Drainage Board office.
 Please note that your nomination paper must be validly completed and returned to us by the published deadline.
+This date will be published on our Public Notices webpage.

 As the Board is not a landowner, it has no responsibility for this.